moorepants/dissertation/motioncapture.rst

 uncontrolled bicycle (:cite:`Meijaard2007`, :cite:`Kooijman2008`) and various control schemes have been explored for tracking purposes (:cite:`Peterson2008a`, :cite:`Schwab2008`, :cite:`Sharp2008a`), but little is understood about how a bicyclist actually stabilizes a bicycle during normal riding.
-A bicycle and rider system is unique among vehicles in that the rider is from 80 to 90% of the total mass of the system, the system is laterally unstable, and the rider is flexibly coupled to the bicycle in such a way that many body motions can be used as
+The bicycle and rider system is unique among vehicles in that the rider is from 80 to 90% of the total mass of the system, the system is laterally unstable, and the rider is flexibly coupled to the bicycle in such a way that many body motions can be used as